shirleyx2000/shirmeepandtunah/README.md

 If the input query file has multiple queries then the output file should have the results to each of those queries, in the same order as in the input file.

 + Duplicate queries should be ignored.
-+ Note also that all queries end with `?`; lines in the query input file that do not end with a `?` can also be ignored.
++ All queries end with `?`; lines in the query input file that do not end with a `?` can also be ignored.

 ### Testing Your Code
 Use JUnit to test the correctness of your implementation.
 Write tests that check the correctness of normal cases as well as edge cases of the Graph ADT and the algorithms.
 Tests should be in the package `ca.ubc.ece.cpen221.mp3.tests`.